Vung Tau Airport: Facilities

 There is a 1,800 m paved runway (as of 2006).
 The airport is capable of handling small aircraft such as ATR-72 and AN-38.

 History

 The airport was originally established as Cap St Jacques Airfield in the French colonial period.

 Airlines and destinations

 The Southern Service Flight Company provides helicopter services for petroleum exploration and production activities offshore of Vũng Tàu.
-It also provides twice weekly flights to Con Dao Airport.